 Identifying facial features

 An emotion recognition solution scans faces for eyebrows, eyes, noses, mouths, chins, and other facial features.
-Sometimes, this detection is complicated due to:
+Sometimes, it’s complicated to identify human emotions through pictures due to:

 - The distance between features.
 The software “remembers” the average distance between landmarks and looks for them only within this range.
 For example, it might have trouble detecting widely spaced eyes.

 - Feature size.
 ER solutions struggle with detecting uncommon features, like unusually thin or pale lips, narrow eyes, etc.

 - Skin color.
 In some cases, a solution may misclassify or misinterpret a feature due to a person’s skin color.
 We talk about this more in the section on recognizing racial differences.